 When the prefrontal cortex is damaged animals are less capable of coping with stress and change.
 That means they are more likely to experience strong emotions.
 However, due to the damage to the prefrontal cortex, they are also poorly equipped to regulate those emotions.
 Damage to the prefrontal cortex can also decrease impulse control.
 In addition, stress makes animals more sensitive to reinforcement such that they are more motivated to seek out any form of reinforcement.
 This motivation then produces a strong driver on behavior that needs to be countered by impulse control.
 But if impulse control is impaired due to a damaged hippocampus, the animal will still experience strong impulses to engage in reinforcing behaviors, but with limited brain capacity to control those impulses.

 It should be clear by now that both trauma and chronic stress have profound impacts on the brain and the animal’s behavior and their ability to cope with stress.
 I realize that I am painting a dark picture here and I never like to bring people down.
 At the same time, I believe that the absolute best thing we can do if we want to help animals to the best of our abilities is to learn the science behind the behavior.
 Understanding this research and the links between trauma and chronic stress is what drove me to stop taking on private training clients and move to teaching behavior science, because I believe increasing access to this information is so important.
 Once we know how much damage trauma and stress inflict upon our animals, we can be more proactive about preventing and addressing these impacts.
-My Science of Fear course starting in March will explore these topics in more detail.
+My Unlocking Resiliency course starting in March will explore these topics in great detail.
 You can register or get more information on the course here.

 If you want to do more reading now about this topic, check out these other blog posts: